Wisepops logo

 As we discussed earlier in this article, mobile popups must follow strict rules when it comes to position and format.

-I will walk you through 3 ways you can use them to enrich your contact list without crossing any SEO or UX red line.
+I will walk you through a few ways you can use them to enrich your contact list without crossing any SEO or UX red line.
 I ordered them from the easiest to implement to the hardest.

 I’ll also share the result of an ABC test of these 3 options in the last part of this section to help you pick the best strategy.